quux00/go-lightly/go-lightly-examples/clj-examples/README.md

 user=> (bal/-main 22 444)
 ```

-From the command line, spawning 100 workers, 300 requesters and running until 2000 requests are processed
+From the command line, spawning 100 workers, 300 requesters (3x num workers) and running until 2000 requests are processed

     lein run :balancer 100 2000

+*Note*: the output is rather verbose - you'll probably think stack traces are being thrown.
+It's just the output of the balancer "logs".

 ----